JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Value Processor

-You can add the MValueProcessorAttribute to a monitored field or porperty to gain more controll of its string representation.
-Use the attibute to pass the name of a method that will be used to parse the current value to a string.
+You can add the MValueProcessorAttribute to a monitored field, porperty or method to gain more control of its string representation.
+Use the attribute to pass the name of a method that will be used to parse the current value to a string.
 The value processor method must accept a value of the monitored members type, can be both static and non static (when monitoring a non non static member) and must return a string.

 ```c#
 [MValueProcessor(nameof(IsAliveProcessor))]